In This Article

 Works Well With: Other anti-inflammatory ingredients like colloidal oatmeal, chamomile, and turmeric.
 Also, when used in conjunction with tretinoin, aloe can actually help heal acne lesions better as opposed to tretinoin on its own.

 Don't Use With: Alcohol will negate the hydrating effects of aloe.
-Also, if you're using it on a burn, avoid ingredients like petrolatum and other heavy ointments as this will trap heat in the skin.
+Also, if you're using it on a burn, avoid ingredients like petrolatum and other heavy ointments as this might trap heat in the skin.

 What Is Aloe Vera?

 Aloe vera is a naturally-derived ingredient found in the aloe plant and is sold in powder, liquid, and gel form.
-It's made up of a whopping 99.5% water, as well as polysaccharides, amino acids, vitamins, lipids, and enzymes.
+It's made up of mostly water, as well as polysaccharides, amino acids, vitamins, lipids, and enzymes.
 The high water content helps restore water into the skin; however, overuse can actually dry out the skin as the natural exfoliating properties of aloe's enzymes can potentially over-strip if used too often.

 Benefits of Aloe Vera for Acne Scars

 - Repairs the skin: “Aloe vera is a wonderful natural option for reducing the residual injury to skin caused by acne or other wounds,” Nazarian says.
 Like scars found elsewhere on the body, acne scars occur when a breakage occurs in the skin.
-Even if you don’t pop or pick your pimples, you may still notice scarring if the clogged pore beneath the breakout expands so much that the follicle wall breaks, says the American Society of Dermatologic Surgery.
+Even if you don’t pop or pick your pimples, you may still notice scarring if the clogged pore beneath the breakout expands so much that the follicle wall breaks, says the American Society for Dermatologic Surgery.
 Fortunately, aloe vera can help heal those scars over time thanks to its naturally anti-inflammatory and antioxidant properties.
 "There are studies that have shown aloe vera to increase growth factors for fibroblasts—the cells that make collagen," Nazarian adds.
 "It’s possible that this is the pathway that allows aloe to improve wounds and scars, via the production of enhanced and increased collagen fibers.
 It’s a great alternative medical treatment following burns or skin injury,” she explains.

 - Heals wounds and inflammation: "There are also studies that have supported the use of aloe vera to improve wound healing, and to decrease skin inflammation," Nazarian explains.
 "Aloe vera has been shown to decrease a chemical called thromboxane, which is known to inhibit or slow down wound healing.
 Aloe also contains magnesium lactate, which is a chemical that decreases histamine and can decrease itching and irritation."